Dave Gould

-Dave Gould (born Dezső Guttmann; March 11, 1899 – June 3, 1969) was an American choreographer and dance director.
+Dave Gould (born Dezső Guttmann; March 11, 1899 – June 3, 1969) was a Hungarian-American choreographer and dance director.
 He is notable as one of the three people to win the short-lived Academy Award for Best Dance Direction.

+Early life

+He was born to a Jewish family in Kiscigánd, formerly in Austro-Hungarian Empire, now in Hungary.
+In 1923 it merged with Nagycigánd under the name of Cigánd.
+At the time of his birth, his father was living in New York, and in 1904, he emigrated to America with his mother.